HersheyTaichou/Orion.Auvik-API/README.md

 ## Introduction

 This module is a wrapper for the Auvik API.
 It was built with and requires PowerShell 7.0 support.
+All the commands output custom PowerShell objects built with classes.

 ### Similar projects